Lab 10: Character Display

 Exercise #4: Top-Level Design

-Begin the exercise by create a new file named char_gen_top/char_gen_top.sv and include the following ports:
+Create a new file named char_gen_top/char_gen_top.sv and include the following ports:

 Parameter Default Function